aidphp/emitter-interop/README.md

-# emitter-interop
+# Emitter interoperability

-Response emitter interoperability PSR-7 compliant
+Response emitter interoperability

+The goal set by `EmitterInterface` is to give a generic interface for providing response emitting capabilities